7+ Private Equity Investment Proposal Templates

-- Have an expansive market data: Your market data contains information that are not included in the market overview but are still important enough that it reinforces your private equity investment pitch.
-They do not need to be really exhaustive, just a few pie graphs and charts that compares your own business to competitors as well as your projections of sales based on the market trends.
+- Have an expansive market data: Your market data contains information that is not included in the market overview but is still important enough that it reinforces your private equity investment pitch.
+They do not need to be exhaustive, just a few pie graphs and charts that compare your own business to competitors as well as your projections of sales based on the market trends.

 Private equity investment proposals are classified according to the type of private equity funding that a company wants to receive.
 There are various types of these funding, but, commonly, there are four, and they are the following:

-1. Leveraged Buyout Fund: This type of private equity investment combines the investor funds with borrowed money to improve the profitability of the company.
-A company funded through this type of investment can acquire larger companies that it can normally afford, netting larger rate of returns once the investment pays off.
+1. Leveraged Buyout Fund: This type of private equity investment combines investor funds with borrowed money to improve the profitability of the company.
+A company-funded through this type of investment can acquire larger companies that it can normally afford, netting a larger rate of returns once the investment pays off.

-2. Venture Capital Fund: Venture capital is investment firms that usually fund startup companies and other businesses that are still at their early stage of business.
-Venture capitals only take a minor share at the company in exchange for their funds, making the young business grow through the control of its own company management.
-It can be risky since these companies often have little to no track record of business, which is why venture capitals only invest to those with high growth prospects.
+2. Venture Capital Fund: Venture capital is investment firms that usually fund startup companies and other businesses that are still at their early stages of business.
+Venture capitals only take a minor share at the company in exchange for their funds, making the young business grow through the control of its company management.
+It can be risky since these companies often have little to no track record of business, which is why venture capitals only invest in those with high growth prospects.

 3. Growth Capital Fund: This type of funding is similar to that of the venture capitals, but with the target shifting to more mature companies.
 The private equity fund provided through growth capital enables a company to fuel its expansion.
 It’s less risky than venture capital funds since companies under this type already have a considerable history in conducting business.